droeatumn/kass/README.md

 <h2>Annotation</h2>
 <b>Input</b><br>
 The input is a folder containing fasta files (usually contigs) to be annotated.
-Each file may contain more than one sequence.<br>
+Each file may contain more than one sequence.
+The files cannot be gzipped.<br>
 <br>
 <b>Output</b><br>
 For each fasta input file, an annotation file (annotation.txt) will be created to annotate the higher-level structure.
 For each locus, feature tables (ft.txt) and a genotype list (gl.txt) are created to annotate the alleles.<br>